Supermarket Fridges Use 1% of UK’s Electricity

 On top of the above, a split or damaged refrigeration door seal

 will make equipment use as much as three times more energy, which will be further reflected in supermarket energy bills.
 Damaged door seals let cool air escape from a refrigerator, therefore requiring your equipment to use more power to keep the stock you have at a low temperature.

-For more information about our on-site supply & fitting service for replacement fridge & freezer door seals, contact our team today!
+For more information about our on-site supply & fitting service for replacement fridge & freezer door seals, get in touch today by giving us a call now on 08452 022 999 or contact us online today!